webplatform/docs-wpd/Implementation_Patterns/index.md

 ==Normal Editing==

 {{Note | The WPD skin is under construction, and doesn't have an "Edit With Form" button.
-Switch to using the MonoBook skin instead to see it (for now).}}
+Switch to using the Vector skin instead to see it (for now).}}

 ===Editing pages===
 If you're editing a page that's already been created, it's generally quite simple.